Hi, I am Aurélie.

 You can contact me here.

 My research examines the intersection of technology and animation, with a focus on gender and sexuality.
-I’m particularly interested in ethical debates about non-photorealistic media (whether these be cartoons or AI-generated).
-What are concepts like consent, age, violence when there are no real bodies involved?
-And how to include these conversations in content policies for high-risk industries?
-I explore this as Guest Editor for the Porn Studies journal Special Issue on Artificial Intelligence, Pornography, and Sex Work.
+I’m particularly interested in ethical debates about animated media (whether these be cartoons or AI-generated).
+How to translate in policies concepts like consent, age, violence when there are no real bodies involved?
+I explore this as the Guest Editor for Porn Studies Special Issue on Artificial Intelligence, Pornography, and Sex Work.

 Before my PhD, I graduated with a BA and MA in Film and Media Studies from La Sorbonne Nouvelle in Paris.